bogdando/rabbitmq-cluster-ocf-vagrant/README.md

 ## Known issues

-* Pacemaker >=1.1.12 seems behave better in containers, although things may be
-  buggy: ``crm_node -l`` may start reporting empty nodes list, then rabbitmq OCF RA thinks the rabbit node is running outside of cluster and restarts.
-This was seen when using custom docker run commands, which are not ``/sbin/init``.

-* For the docker provider, a networking is [not implemented](https://github.com/mitchellh/vagrant/issues/6667) and there is no [docker-exec privisioner](https://github.com/mitchellh/vagrant/issues/4179) to replace the ssh-based one.
+* Vagrant docker provider networking is [not implemented](https://github.com/mitchellh/vagrant/issues/6667) and there is no [docker-exec privisioner](https://github.com/mitchellh/vagrant/issues/4179) to replace the ssh-based one.
 So I put ugly workarounds all around to make things working more or less.